0xThurling/forge-fp/GPU.md

   `id`, an `nd_range` launch an `nd_item` — so a kernel signature a real implementation would reject fails to compile here too.
 (The first version passed `id` to `nd_range` kernels and only the real toolchain caught it.)
-  `bench/gpu_stub_test.cpp` runs the whole API through it (33 checks, including the row/column, scratch, and matmul kernels); run `scripts/run_gpu_stub_test.sh`.
+  `bench/gpu_stub_test.cpp` runs the whole API through it (37 checks, including the row/column, scratch, matmul, transpose and zip kernels); run `scripts/run_gpu_stub_test.sh`.
 This catches type errors, API misuse, buffer lifetime bugs, and value drift in the SYCL path without a GPU.
 - **What the stub cannot verify**: parallelism, work-group barrier semantics